Donald McDonald (Service No. 5959)

-After this extended period of training at Royal Park Donald was appointed to the 23rd Battalion’s 16th Reinforcements on 25 September 1916 and prepared to embark overseas.
-On 2 October 1916 Private McDonald embarked from Melbourne on HMAT A71 Nestor and arrived in England six weeks later.
+After this extended period of training, Private Donald McDonald was appointed to the 23rd Battalion’s 16th Reinforcements, stationed at Royal Park, on 25 September 1916, and prepared to embark overseas.
+On 2 October 1916 Private McDonald embarked from Melbourne on HMAT Nestor A71 and arrived in England six weeks later.

-On 4 February 1917 Private McDonald embarked at Folkstone for France with the 23rd Battalion.
-They fought in the second battle of Bullecourt in May 1917 where they had captured all of their objectives and held them until relieved.
+After time spent in various camps and being transported across France, by 31 March 1917 Private McDonald and the reinforcements were taken on strength with 23rd Battalion while they were resting at Becourt within the Somme area of France.
+Here they fought in the second battle of Bullecourt in May 1917 where they had captured all their objectives and held them until relieved.
 On the first day of that battle the 23rd Battalion suffered more casualties than on any other day of the war.
-Later in 1917 the 23rd moved to the Ypres sector in Belgium and in October of 1917 they participated in the battle to secure Broodseinde Ridge.
+Later in 1917 the 23rd Battalion moved to the Ypres sector in Belgium and in October of 1917 they participated in the battle to secure Broodseinde Ridge.

-October 1917 saw the battalion in the Anzac and Muhle support trenches west of Zonnebeke Lake.
-During the day’s fighting their casualties were high with one officer killed and four officers and 32 other ranks wounded.
-One of those was Private McDonald who received a severe gunshot wound to his right knee.
+October 1917 saw the battalion in the support trenches west of Zonnebeke Lake in the Ypres sector in Belgium.
+During the day’s fighting their casualties were once again high with one officer killed and four officers and 32 other ranks wounded.
+One of those injured was Private McDonald who received a severe gunshot wound to his right knee.

 He received multiple gunshot wounds to his right leg and small (severe) shrapnel wounds to his back.
-After receiving treatment at the 6th Australian Field Ambulance and the 2nd General Hospital at Havre he was invalided back to England on 31 August 1918 where he was admitted to the 1st Southern General Hospital at Edgbaston Birmingham.
+After receiving treatment at the 6th Australian Field Ambulance and the 2nd General Hospital at Havre he was invalided back to England by 31 August 1918 where he was admitted to the 1st Southern General Hospital at Edgbaston Birmingham.
 On 23 September 1918 he was transferred to the 3rd Auxiliary Hospital at Dartford to convalesce and remained with them until 16 October 1918.

 Just prior to Private McDonald returning to his battalion the armistice was signed and it was decided that he would stay within England rather than return to France.
-He returned to Australia aboard HMAT A67 Orsova on 8 January 1919 and disembarked at Melbourne on 27 February 1919.
+He returned to Australia aboard HMAT Orsova A67 on 8 January 1919 and disembarked at Melbourne on 27 February 1919.
 Private McDonald was discharged on 6 April 1919.